DanRich123/AlpineEM/examples/three_port_stripline_TEM_waveguide/README.md

 | OpenMP (multi-threaded CPU) | --         |
 | Single-threaded (default)   | --       |

-> **Note:** These timings depend heavily on hardware, problem size, and system load — use them only as a rough point of reference, not a direct benchmark against other software.
-Due to the size and number of time steps, OpenACC is over 10x faster than the default version.
+> **Note:** Due to the size and number of time steps, OpenACC was over 15x faster than the default version.
+These timings depend heavily on hardware, problem size, and system load — use them only as a rough point of reference, not a direct benchmark against other software.